The Washington Square Music Festival

 New York, NY 10014-0706

-The Washington Square Music Festival is supported, in part, by public funds from the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature, and the New York City Department of Cultural Affairs with the City Council.
-Generous grants from The Earle K. & Katherine F. Moore Trust The Washington Square Association, The Margaret Neubart Foundation Trust, New York University Community Affairs & NYU Community Fund, Salamon-Abrams Family Fund, Washington Square Park Conservancy, The Hilaria and Alec Baldwin Foundation, Con Edison, Greenwich House Music School, Lamia’s Fish Market, and the Washington Square Hotel are deeply appreciated.
+The Washington Square Music Festival is made possible with public funding from The New York City Department of Cultural Affairs and Council, and the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature.
+Generous grants from Mayor’s Office of Media and Entertainment, The New School, Music Performance Trust Fund, The Washington Square Association, The Margaret Neubart Foundation Trust, New York University Community Affairs & NYU Community Fund, Salamon-Abrams Family Fund, the Washington Square Park Conservancy, BAMRA, and Greenwich House Music School, and many individual contributions are deeply appreciated as is invaluable help from NYC Parks and Recreation.